3 Strings

 The first two strings produce identical output because \xC2\xA1 is the UTF-8 encoding of code point U+00A1.

-Trap: \x keeps eating hex digits as long as it sees them. "\xC2A1" is not the two bytes 0xC2 0xA1 — it is the single (oversized) hex value 0xC2A1, which is an error.
+Trap: \x keeps eating hex digits as long as it sees them. "\xC2A1" is not the two bytes 0xC2 0xA1 — it is the single (oversized) hex value 0xC2A1, which does not fit in a char; compilers reject it or warn about it.
 You can break the run by splitting the literal in two ("\xC2" "A1" — C++ glues adjacent string literals together) or just use \u00A1 instead and skip the manual UTF-8.

 As you saw in Chapter 1, std::cin >> variable reads input, but for strings it stops at the first whitespace character (space, tab, or newline).